dasch-swiss/dsp-tools/docs/developers/code-quality-tools/python-docstring-formatting.md

 [![PyPI version](https://badge.fury.io/py/dsp-tools.svg)](https://badge.fury.io/py/dsp-tools)

-# Python Docstring formatting
+# Python Docstring Formatting

-## Docstring flavors
+## Docstring Flavors

 Python uses docstrings to document code.
 A docstring is a string that is the first statement in a package, module, class or function.